 Wedged in a mountain crevice sits the Kjerag Boulder.
 Suspended nearly 1,000 m (3280 ft) above sea level, the plain sight of the boulder gets the adrenaline pumping.
 Our bus takes you from Stavanger city centre to the starting point of the hiking trail up Kjerag mountain.

+This is a challenging hike.
+The total elevation gain is 460 meters (1,500 ft.)
 The boulder is located at Kjerag mountain, which towers high above the other peaks surrounding the beautiful Lysefjord.
 When you reach the boulder, you’re spoiled with breathtaking views of the boulder itself, as well the other majestic mountains around you and the Lysefjord running beneath you.

 The 5 cubic meter (180 cu ft)) large boulder has become a popular hotspot for people wanting to test their nerves by stepping out on the rock that is suspended 984 m above the Lysefjord.
 This is one to check off your bucket list!

 It is important to note that the hike is demanding taking you up and down hilly mountain tops.
 Round trip the trail measures 9,8 km (6 mi).
 The difference in altitude is 460 m (1509 ft).

 Øygardstøl Mountain Lodge

 At Øygardstøl, the bus pickup point, there is a café and restaurant

 Sirdal mountain drive